BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 }
 ```

-This code generates a matrix with `zoo_spain` in the rows, from top to bottom, and `zoo_sweden` in the columns, from left to right.
+This code generates a matrix with `zoo_germany` in the rows, from top to bottom, and `zoo_sweden` in the columns, from left to right.
 The first five rows and columns are shown below.

 ``` r